 The English Learner Program embraces and values the linguistic and cultural diversity of English Learners who have the dual challenge of acquiring proficiency in English in addition to acquiring academic content area knowledge.
 English as a Second Language (ESL) instruction and sheltered content area classes are provided to all K-12 English Learners at each of our six schools within the district.
-Our ESL academic program incorporates the WIDA English language development standards, focussing on the the four language domains of speaking, listening, reading, and writing.
+Our EL academic program incorporates the WIDA English language development standards, focusing on the the four language domains of speaking, listening, reading, and writing.
 The district is committed to providing the necessary and relevant resources to support our English Learners and their individual needs.

 - Provide developmentally appropriate English language instruction tailored for students’ level of English proficiency

 - Provide effective grade level content instruction while developing English language proficiency